 Penn State has developed multiple strategies to reduce its energy usage and GHG emissions.
 Operational strategies include efforts in energy supply and demand, transportation, and waste.
 These strategies are fluid and may be updated, changed, or added to as additional opportunities become available.
 In addition to the University's commitment to reduce its direct GHG emissions, there is also a commitment to effect change outside of Penn State.
 The University has diverse Education, Research, and Outreach programs across the institution that contribute to the global issue of climate change.

 Energy is the largest contributor to Penn State’s emissions profile.
 The Greenhouse Gas Reduction Strategy focuses on the reduction of energy consumption through increased efficiency, conservation and awareness as well as programs in sectors other than energy.

-Other Plant\Utility Improvements - Multiple projects have been initiated to upgrade systems to reclaim condensate, insulate pipes and fittings in manholes, fix leaks in condensate pipes, install newer technology (desuperheater, pumps, etc.) and improve water treatment.
-These projects will improve overall plant and utility system efficiency.
+Plant\Utility Improvements - Multiple projects have been completed to upgrade systems to reclaim condensate, insulate pipes and fittings in manholes, fix leaks in condensate pipes, install newer technology (desuperheater, pumps, etc.) and improve water treatment.
+These projects improve overall plant and utility system efficiency.

 ENERGY - DEMAND

 Energy Program - The Office of Physical Plant Energy Program administers the behind-the-scenes mechanical, technical and operational aspects of energy efficiency and conservation in buildings and utilities.
 The Program consists of energy usage monitoring and benchmarking, performance contracting, energy efficiency and continuous commissioning.